 Video Transcription

 Hi, this is Margaret from Noble Desktop.
 Today, we're going to look at the audio effect "Fill Right with Left and Fill Left with Right".
 Let's listen to the song.
-I see one waveform is different than the other.
+I see one waveform is different from the other.
 One looks like it might be static sound and one looks like it might be good quality.
 I can remove the poor audio and have both channels be the good sound.
 It's like your headphones' right and left side, or your right and left speakers.
 Maybe you have camera audio with a lavalier mic or a Zoom mic.
 One of these sources is going to be of higher quality than the other.

 I'm going to take the left channel all the way down, so now I'm only going to hear the right channel.
 Let me put that back.
 I'm going to take away the right channel and just hear the left.
 It sounds like the right channel is just static, so I can replace it with the left.